Cold Ash St Mark's C.E. (VC) School

 - 3.6: Does the school offer any help for parents / carers to enable them to support their child's learning, eg. training or learning events?

 Each academic year, the school arranges various subject specific parents’ sessions which we hope as many parents as possible will attend.
+For example, in recent years, we have run parent sessions on supporting children with anxiety.
 Where a parent has specific queries, we endeavour to put them in touch with any external body that can help such local groups, NHS departments etc.

 - 3.7: How will my child's views be sought about the help they are getting and the progress they are making?

-We value children as the central part of the ‘team’, and try to involve them in recognising their own extra needs and setting their own targets.
+We value children and their views as a central part of helping them to progress and try to involve them in recognising their own extra needs and setting their own targets.
 (The extent of this is dependent on the age and stage of the child).
-Support and Achievement Plans are shared with the children
+Support and Achievement Plans are shared with the children.

 - 3.8: What accredited and non accredited courses do you offer for young people with SEND?